How To Write an Appendix in a Business Plan

 Marketing Materials & Plan

 For some entrepreneurs, the marketing section of the business plan only provides a brief overview of their marketing strategy.
-Attaching the complete Marketing Plan in the appendix section of a business plan helps your reader understand if you’ve thought through your target audience, where you should target your marketing efforts, and how you will advertise to them to expand awareness of your brand and sales of your products and/or services.
+Attaching the complete Marketing Plan in the appendix section of your business plan helps your reader understand if you’ve thought through your target audience, where you should target your marketing efforts, and how you will advertise to them to expand awareness of your brand and sales of your products and/or services.

 Best Practices for Your Business Plan Appendix